HarrisonCaetanoCandido/teams-bot/README.md

 The bot framework adapter from Microsoft will recognize which serviceURL is in the origin URL and, by this, will answer it back

+## Resilience

+At the moment, applied exponential backoff, node local dns cache and iterative timeout on services that interact with external APIs.

 ## Testing